tripleo1/awesome/README.md

 - [microsoft/vscode-wasm](https://github.com/microsoft/vscode-wasm) - A WASI implementation that uses VS Code's extension host as the implementing API
 - [mihailtd/starter](https://github.com/mihailtd/starter) - Project Starter template using VueJS, Vite, GraphQL backend with PostGraphile, PostgreSQL database in Kubernetes with Crunchy Postgres Operator, local Kubernetes development with DevSpace and auto generated code with graphql-code-generator.
 - [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer. ⭐️ Star to support our work!
+- [rbtying/shengji](https://github.com/rbtying/shengji) - An online version of shengji (a.k.a. tractor) and zhaopengyou (a.k.a.
+Finding Friends)
 - [vadimdemedes/ink](https://github.com/vadimdemedes/ink) - 🌈 React for interactive command-line apps
 - [zu1k/bs-core](https://github.com/zu1k/bs-core) - Easy and blazing-fast book searcher, create and search your private library.

 ## V

 - [vlang/c2v](https://github.com/vlang/c2v) - C/C++ to V translator

+## VBA

+- [visual2000/DadaCards](https://github.com/visual2000/DadaCards) - A nihilistic card game, to simulate folks having fun on computers in the old days.

 ## Vim Script